Product Manager Visa Sponsorship Jobs in Washington

 Which visa types are most common for product manager roles in Washington?

-The H-1B is the most common visa for product managers in Washington, as the role typically qualifies as a specialty occupation requiring a bachelor's degree in a relevant field such as computer science, engineering, or business.
+The H-1B visa is the most common visa for product managers in Washington, as the role typically qualifies as a specialty occupation requiring a bachelor's degree in a relevant field such as computer science, engineering, or business.
 Australian nationals working in Washington may use the E-3 visa instead.
 L-1B and O-1A visas also appear for experienced PMs transferring within multinationals or with exceptional records.

 How to find product manager visa sponsorship jobs in Washington?